seeingsequence

 Why the Seeing Sequence works to turn off anxiety.

-The main “why” thing to know is this: Ignoring is the pivotal event in my life.
+The main thing to know from asking “why” is this: Ignoring is the pivotal event in my daily living.

 Continue reading